24HOURSMEDIA/docker-dxstack1-synced/doc/examples/03-syncedsf.md

 http://sfdemo.devsite:10080/app_dev.php

 Despite what symfony tells you, do NOT work in /opt/data-synced/sfdemo; your files will get overwritten.
 Use /opt/data-source/sfdemo instead!
+Also, make sure file uploads etc are stored in a safe place (/data is a good one) and let nginx point to that location if applicable.

 ![sf3](assets/sf3.png)